 The limestone walls were mostly plaster, real limestone was used in a few places where the camera would be very close.

-All of the scenes involving the Vandamm house were shot at night so that the effects would look more realistic.
-(Thanks to Lyle for the info!)
+All of the scenes of the house were shot at night so that the effects would look more realistic.

-- North by Northwest was the working title, but they never came up with anything better.
+- North by Northwest was the working title, but they never came up with anything they liked better.
 One they considered: The Man in Lincoln’s Nose.
 (Seriously.)

 - Jimmy Stewart was originally considered for the role of Thornhill, but Hitchcock decided he looked “too old.”
 Cary Grant was 55 when he filmed it (4 years older than Stewart).

 - MGM designed an entire wardrobe for Saint’s character, but Hitchcock threw out almost everything.
 She says he took her to Bergdorf-Goodman and selected clothes for her “right off the models.”